Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-It's important to diagnose hidradenitis suppurativa as soon as possible, as early diagnosis and treatment can help lessen some of the emotional and physical pain caused by the condition.
+It's important to diagnose and treat hidradenitis suppurativa as soon as possible.
+This can help prevent scarring and spreading of the condition.
+It may help lessen the physical and emotional pain caused by the condition, too.

 To diagnose hidradenitis suppurativa, doctors typically look for:

-Unfortunately, hidradenitis suppurativa is often misdiagnosed as boils (furuncles), which also feature painful lumps under the skin.
+Unfortunately, hidradenitis suppurativa is often misdiagnosed as boils — a different type of painful lump under the skin.
 Some people with hidradenitis suppurativa wait years before their condition is correctly diagnosed.

 There is no cure for hidradenitis suppurativa, but once diagnosed, several treatment options exist.
-Your doctor will likely identify treatment goals, such as:
+Treatment goals include:

 Your doctor will recommend treatments based on how severe your condition is, your lifestyle and other factors.
 Treatments might include:

 Emerging treatments for hidradenitis suppurativa also include biologic medications such as adalimumab (Humira) and infliximab (Remicade), laser therapy and advanced surgical techniques.